Myotonic Dystrophy Type 1

 Data Update at the 2023 28th Annual Congress of the World Muscle Society (WMS)

-In October 2023, Avidity announced new positive AOC 1001 data demonstrating improvement in multiple additional functional endpoints and favorable long-term safety and tolerability in people with Myotonic Dystrophy Type 1 (DM1).
-The new data demonstrate improvement in additional functional measures including hand grip, muscle strength and patient reported outcomes, augmenting previously reported positive data showing improvements in myotonia, muscle strength and mobility.
-New long-term safety data of AOC 1001 continue to demonstrate favorable safety and tolerability.
+In October 2023, Avidity announced new positive AOC 1001 data demonstrating improvement in multiple additional functional endpoints and favorable long-term safety and tolerability in people with DM1 from the MARINA® study.
+The data demonstrate improvement in additional functional measures including hand grip, muscle strength and patient reported outcomes, augmenting previously reported positive data showing improvements in myotonia, muscle strength and mobility that were presented at the American Academy of Neurology (AAN) Annual Meeting in April 2023.
+The long-term safety data of del-desiran continue to demonstrate favorable safety and tolerability.
 The data were highlighted in an oral presentation at WMS in Charleston, South Carolina.
-A first look at MARINA-OLE™ data is planned for the first half of 2024.

-The MARINA® trial is a randomized, double-blind, placebo-controlled, Phase 1/2 clinical trial that enrolled 38 adults with DM1.
-The primary objective of this study was to evaluate the safety and tolerability of single and multiple ascending doses of AOC 1001 administered intravenously.
-The MARINA trial assessed the activity of AOC 1001 across key biomarkers, including spliceopathy, an important biomarker for DM1, and knockdown of DMPK mRNA.
-Though the Phase 1/2 trial was not powered to assess functional benefit, it explored the clinical activity of AOC 1001 in multiple measures of muscle function including myotonia, muscle strength, measures of mobility as well as patient reported outcomes and quality of life measures.
-Patients have the option to enroll in MARINA-OLE, an open label extension study, at the end of the post-treatment period.
+The MARINA® trial was a randomized, double-blind, placebo-controlled, Phase 1/2 clinical trial that enrolled 38 adults with DM1.
+The primary objective of this study was to evaluate the safety and tolerability of single and multiple ascending doses of del-desiran administered intravenously.
+The MARINA trial assessed the activity of del-desiran across key biomarkers, including spliceopathy, an important biomarker for DM1, and knockdown of DMPK mRNA.
+Though the Phase 1/2 trial was not powered to assess functional benefit, it explored the clinical activity of del-desiran in multiple measures of muscle function including myotonia, muscle strength, measures of mobility as well as patient reported outcomes and quality of life measures.
+Patients had the option to enroll in MARINA-OLE™, an open label extension study, at the end of the post-treatment period.
 For more information on this study click here or visit http://www.clinicaltrials.gov and search for NCT05027269.